Keep on the grass: yes you can!

 Keep on the grass grew out of conversations I had with colleagues about the role of signs in making people feel welcome in public places, particularly parks.
 I’d been working with Shared Assets and the green space and public health teams in Camden and Islington councils on their Parks for Health programme and strategy, and with UCL colleagues on the Healthy Parks Framework.
 This was all about ensuring parks are happy and healthy places for everyone.

 Actual “Keep off the grass” and similar signs of prohibition may increasingly be a thing of the past, but they linger in our collective memory.
 Many people simply do not know what they can or can’t do in their local park.
-Far from being selfish, they want to be sure that their kids’ birthday party, their knockabout ball game or their BBQ are allowed.
+Far from being selfish, they want to be sure that their kids’ birthday party, their knockabout ball game or their barbecue are allowed.
 Is it ok to hold a yoga session in the clearing?
 For the art class to cluster at the viewpoint?
 Who do you need to ask?
 Do you need to fill out a form?
 Often as not, the answer is “yes, you can” and the process of confirming something a bit different or larger scale is not hugely onerous.
 But this is not widely known.

 Signs aren’t everything, but they are undoubtedly more than information.
 They are features of urban design (or lack of design) and emblematic of a culture.
 Sometimes they are curiously absent; at others, they seem to have reproduced overnight.
 So, if the managers of our public space want the default position to be permission rather than prohibition, then signs need to signal exactly that.
 This means signs and information boards which are positive, unambiguous, appropriately located and not out of date.
 You can see some great examples of Camden Council’s signs in the exhibition.